Moulisha11/portfolio/README.md

 My apprenticeship at Unum was a turning point in my career.
 I adeptly applied Agile methodologies to enhance ETL pipelines, reducing errors by 50%, and bolstered data security with Python scripts.
 My proficiency in Power BI and Azure Data Factory led to a 40% boost in operational efficiency, evidenced by my work in IBM Cognos.

 Currently, as a **Database Analyst at Guardian Fueling Technologies**, my responsibilities encompass overseeing data infrastructure to ensure seamless data handling and analyzing diverse data sources.
-I write and manage automated data import/export jobs, optimize the databases using SQL Server, write complex queries, and create reports in SSRS.
-I also develop and deploy small-scale applications using Java, Javascript and Python, deployed via Azure, to support internal company needs.
-My role involves leveraging data modeling techniques and contributing to monitoring, backup, and overall database management, enhancing performance and reliability.
+I write and manage automated data import/export jobs, optimize databases using SQL Server, write complex queries, and create reports in SSRS and Power BI.
+I also develop and deploy small-scale applications using Java, JavaScript, and Python, SQL, deployed via Azure, to support internal company needs.
+My role involves leveraging APIs for seamless data integration, utilizing data modeling techniques, and contributing to monitoring, backup, and overall database management, enhancing performance and reliability.

 ## Projects